lyz-code/blue-book/docs/linux/zfs.md

         annotations:
           summary: "The server {{ $labels.hostname}} is being rebooted by the ZFS watchdog"
 ```

+## Configure the deadman failsafe measure
+ZFS has a safety measure called the [zfs_deadman_failmode](https://openzfs.github.io/openzfs-docs/man/master/4/zfs.4.html#zfs_deadman_enabled).
+When a pool sync operation takes longer than `zfs_deadman_synctime_ms`, or when an individual I/O operation takes longer than `zfs_deadman_ziotime_ms`, then the operation is considered to be "hung".
+If `zfs_deadman_enabled` is set, then the deadman behavior is invoked as described by `zfs_deadman_failmode`.
+By default, the deadman is enabled and set to wait which results in "hung" I/O operations only being logged.
+The deadman is automatically disabled when a pool gets suspended.

+`zfs_deadman_failmode` configuration can have the next values:

+- `wait`: Wait for a "hung" operation to complete.
+For each "hung" operation a "deadman" event will be posted describing that operation.
+- `continue`: Attempt to recover from a "hung" operation by re-dispatching it to the I/O pipeline if possible.
+- `panic`: Panic the system.
+This can be used to facilitate automatic fail-over to a properly configured fail-over partner.

+Follow the guides under [Set zfs module parameters or options](#set-zfs-module-parameters-or-options) to change this value.
 # Backup

 Please remember that [RAID is not a backup](https://serverfault.com/questions/2888/why-is-raid-not-a-backup), it guards against one kind of hardware failure.
 There's lots of failure modes that it doesn't guard against though: